cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 ![Core Features](stardustbanner.webp)
 ## 6. Stardust

-Stardust (STDs) is the freemium currency of the Cosmicrafts universe, designed to empower players by providing a versatile resource for upgrades, crafting, and marketplace transactions.
+Stardust (STDs) is the freemium currency of Cosmicrafts designed as a versatile resource for upgrades, crafting, and marketplace transactions.

 ### Key Features

 - **Name and Symbol**:
   - **Name**: Stardust
   - **Symbol**: STDs
-  - **Decimals**: 8, ensuring precise transaction calculations.

 - **Earning Stardust**:
   - Players collect Stardust through: